Fairfield Properties Ballpark

-Fairfield Properties Ballpark is a 6,002-seat baseball park in Central Islip, New York that serves as the home of the Long Island Ducks, an independent professional baseball team that is a member of the Atlantic League of Professional Baseball.
-Its first regular season game took place on April 28, 2000, when the Ducks played host to the Nashua Pride.
-The game was the first in the history of the Ducks, who entered the Atlantic League that season.
+Fairfield Properties Ballpark is a 6,002-seat baseball park in Central Islip, New York that serves as the home of the Long Island Ducks.
+This independent professional baseball team is a member of the Atlantic League of Professional Baseball.
+The Ducks played their first regular-season game on April 28, 2000, hosting the Nashua Pride.
+The game marked the Ducks' first game, as they entered the Atlantic League that season.
 Fairfield Properties Ballpark hosted the 2002, 2010, and 2018 Atlantic League All-Star Games.

 Naming rights

 The stadium was initially named EAB Park, after European American Bank.
 On July 17, 2001, Citigroup acquired EAB, resulting in a name change from EAB Park to Citibank Park.
 Citigroup ended its corporate sponsorship in the spring of 2010 and the ballpark was given the temporary name Suffolk County Sports Park for the 2010 season.

-On December 15, 2010, Suffolk County officials agreed to a $2.1 million deal with Bethpage Federal Credit Union to name the stadium Bethpage Ballpark until the 2020 season.
+On December 15, 2010, Suffolk County officials agreed to a $2.1 million deal with Bethpage Federal Credit Union (later renamed FourLeaf Federal Credit Union) to name the stadium Bethpage Ballpark until the 2020 season.

 On September 1, 2020, Suffolk County officials signed an agreement with the Long Island-based Fairfield Properties for $7 million over 15 years.
 When the Bethpage naming rights ended in December 2020, the official name changed to Fairfield Properties Ballpark.